 Advanced Breast Reconstruction for Women near Bethesda

-If you are in need of breast reconstruction surgery in the Bethesda area and looking for a skilled cosmetic plastic surgeon, turn to the breast surgery expert at Maia Plastic Surgery in Chevy Chase, MD.
+If you are in need of breast reconstruction surgery near the Bethesda area and looking for a skilled cosmetic plastic surgeon, turn to the breast surgery expert at Maia Plastic Surgery near Chevy Chase, MD.
 Dr. Maia is a board-certified Harvard fellowship-trained plastic surgeon who specializes in breast reconstruction.
 She is known for her compassionate approach to patient care.
 Dr. Maia’s philosophy is to educate and empower her patients to make a well-informed decision about their bodies and provide a natural, beautiful and long-lasting breast reconstruction.

 Dr. Maia devoted years of research to improve the lives of patients with breast cancer.
 Her research has contributed with new surgical techniques in breast reconstruction, prevention of complications, management of pain after surgery, improvement of breast reconstruction outcomes, assessment of patients’ perspectives and satisfaction following breast reconstruction surgery after mastectomy.

 Reconstructive breast surgery rebuilds the shape and look of the breast following surgery to treat breast cancer or procedures that result in breast deformity.
 The change in appearance can have an impact on self-image and confidence and many women decide to undergo breast reconstruction.
 The goals of Bethesda breast reconstruction are to help women feel comfortable in their bodies and confident in their appearance.

 What are the Different Types of Breast Reconstruction?